I am a parent, futurist, and technologist. My career has spanned the birth of personal computers to the rise of cloud computing.

 Do you have a Bluetooth device?
 If you do, have some more radio signal fun.
 Have the kids listen to the Bluetooth speaker.
 Then have them move around the house and see where the speaker stops working.
 How far away can you get from the phone or tablet?
 What stops Bluetooth signals?
 (The hints are similar to the radio signal activity: How many walls does it take to block that Bluetooth signal?
 How many pillows?)

-Bluetooth devices are something kids love to use and see.
+Bluetooth devices are something kids love to use.
 Learning the range of Bluetooth and how those connections work is an excellent skill for them to have later in life.

 5. Troubleshoot an Electronics Problem